 In many use cases, this alert enables you to detect a possible abnormal behavior within your system, automatically.
 A few examples of how to utilize ratio alerts:

-Alert will be triggered when there is more errors than yesterday.
+Alert will be triggered when there are more errors than yesterday.
 Now comparing error rates between days can be done automatically.

-Alert will be triggered when there is more NX domain name responses than last week.
+Alert will be triggered when there are more NX domain name responses than last week.

-Alert will be triggered when there is more than 3x admin logins than yesterday.
+Alert will be triggered when there are more than 3x admin logins than yesterday.

 The ‘Time Relative’ alert can do the comparison of suspected behaviors for you.
 It allows you to focus only on dangerous issues.

-Alert will be triggered when there is less purchased than same day last week
+Alert will be triggered when there is less purchased than the same day last week

-Alert will be triggered when there is less new user signups than last month
+Alert will be triggered when there are fewer new user signups than last month

 The ‘Time Relative’ alert can notify about trends changes earlier.
 No need to monitor it every day.

 1. Go to the Alerts tab, open a new alert, and name it.
 Then, select the ‘Time Relative’ alert type.